CodeMathis/KeysHolder/README.md

 The creation of KeysHolder wasn't made to make money but simply for fun.
 The program can be used to hold some keys or/and mouse click.
 In addition you can spam the keys at the speedrate you want and save the keys for your next usage of the program.
-A guide if you have problems with the keyboard modules for the .py file is accessible in the program and in this file.
+A guide if you have problems with the keyboard or mouse modules for the .py file is accessible in the program and in this file.

  * For a full description of the module, visit the module page: